symfony/symfony-docs/performance.rst

     ; maximum memory that OPcache can use to store compiled PHP files opcache.memory_consumption=256

-    ; maximum number of files that can be stored in the cache opcache.max_accelerated_files=20000
+    ; maximum number of files that can be stored in the cache (must be a prime number) opcache.max_accelerated_files=19997

 .. _performance-dont-check-timestamps: